 If you are doing a book promotion, which you should be if you have a book about to be released, you absolutely must have an author website.
-On that site, you should give your target audience all the information they could need or want about not only your new book but all of the previous books you have written as well.
+On that site, you should give your target audience all the information they will want, not only your new book but all of the previous books you have written as well.

-New readers may have an interest in purchasing other books you have available as well.
+New readers may have an interest in purchasing other books you have available.
 So on your Author website, you need to have an exhaustive list of everything you have ever published, along with where they can buy them.

 Book Marketing Tips At Press Release

 There are many activities you can do to boost public awareness of your book before its formal launch.
 Here are more book marketing ideas to help you out: